peepsquest/tutorials/src/pixiIsometric1.md

 ## Map and Tile Metadata

 To better visualize how the tiles are drawn let's define some constants.
-Note, game logic should remain in 2D coordinates and that is empasized below with different variables.
+Note, game logic should remain in 2D coordinates.
+Transformation to iso coordinates occurs when placing or hit testing on the stage.

 ```js
 // map